arunwidjaja/cloud-RAG/README.md

 # Getting Started

-The web UI is not currently open to the public but you can compile and run the app locally.
+The web UI is not currently open to the public but you can compile and run the app locally:

-<code>/app/config.py</code> needs to be updated with paths for storing the Chroma DB locally.
+1. Update <code>/app/config.py</code> with local Chroma DB paths.

-<code>/.env</code> needs to be created and updated with your OpenAI API key.
-They key must be named <code>OPENAI_API_KEY</code>
+2. Create <code>/.env</code> and add your <code>OPENAI_API_KEY</code> key.

-Input documents should be saved in <code>/app/data</code>
+3. Save input documents in <code>/app/data</code>

-<code>/app/_run_gui.py</code> Provides a GUI for running basic functions such as loading and clearing the database, as well as submitting queries
+<code>/app/_run_gui.py</code> Provides a GUI for running basic functions such as loading and clearing the database, as well as submitting queries.

 # Project Stack: